mondoohq/docs/docs/platform/infra/cloud/vmware.md

 image: /img/featured_img/mondoo-vmware.jpg
 ---

-THIS PAGE DOES NOT GET COMPILED IN THE DOCS

 This page describes how to use Mondoo to assess VMware vSphere and ESXi hosts for advisories, vulnerabilities, and security misconfigurations.

 ## Create a read-only user for Mondoo in vCenter